Skip to main content

 Ranking and similarity (without exposing the engine)

-Job similarity and result ordering use hybrid ranking: signals from meaning-based matching and exact-term matching are fused into one ordered list.
+Job similarity and result ordering use combined meaning and keyword ranking: signals from meaning-based matching and exact-term matching are fused into one ordered list.
 You do not maintain synonym lists or search dictionaries.
 Narrative text is indexed once at ingest and ranked against the same representation at query time.

-We do not publish internal fusion weights, index schemas, or enrichment prompts.
-Reliability comes from the operational model (resolved entities, structured outcomes, graph links), not from a one-off embedding trick.
+We do not publish internal ranking or generation settings.
+Reliability comes from resolved entities, structured outcomes, and linked records, not from a single search shortcut.

 What you can rely on in product terms: